nuuuwan/news_lk3_data/README.md

 *2024-05-28 09:30:00* · [`adaderanalk`](https://www.adaderana.lk/news/99482/bomb-scare-on-indigo-flight-at-delhi-airport-all-176-passengers-evacuated) · `en`

-A Varanasi-bound IndiGo flight today received a bomb threat at the Delhi airport, prompting authorities to inspect the plane, officials said.
+A Varanasi-bound IndiGo flight today received a bomb threat at the Delhi airport, prompting to inspect the plane, officials said.

 The flight, 6E2211, was scheduled to take off from Delhi’s Indira Gandhi International Airport around 5 am and was stopped on the runway minutes before departure.